Erzurumspor F.K.

-Erzurumspor Futbol Kulübü, is a Turkish professional football club located in Erzurum who plays in the TFF First League, the second tier of Turkish football.
+Erzurumspor Futbol Kulübü, is a Turkish professional football club located in Erzurum.
+The club currently plays in the Süper Lig, the first tier of Turkish football.

-Founded in 2005, the colours of club are blue and white.
+Founded in 1972, the colours of club are blue and white.
 The club started to play football competitions in 2010 at amateur level.
 Achieving consecutive promotions between 2016 and 2018, the club earned to compete at Süper Lig at 2018–19 season.